TomLXXVI/python-hvac/docs/examples/heating_load_calc/example_01/info.md

 `hvac.cooling_load_calc.wtcb_catalog`, that was already mentioned above and where more examples can be found by examining the modules in that package.

+**It is important to keep in mind that the layers of a construction assembly are always ordered from outdoors to indoors!**

 **Example 1:**
 ```python
 from hvac import Quantity